nalioto/Red-tailed-Hawk-Analyses/README.md

 ### Chapter 1
-The code in this particular folder was used to run the analysis for the manuscript by _Alioto et al. 2025_ titled: **Crossing the Straits of Mackinac: over-water uplift, wind support and wind speed facilitates water crossings by a soaring migrant during pre-breeding spring migration**.
-This manuscript is in prep and is being submitted to *movement ecology*.
+The code in this particular folder was used to run the analysis for the manuscript by _Alioto et al. 2025_ titled: **Crossing the Straits of Mackinac: over-water uplift, wind support and low wind speed facilitates water crossings by a soaring migrant during pre-breeding spring migration**.
+This manuscript is in press in *movement ecology*.
 The code in this folder cleans both the weather and behavioural data and then a separate script merges the two together.
 Finally a script to run the GLMMs (_Generalized Linear Mixed Models_) and create the correpsonding conditional effects plots seen in the manuscript are provided.

 ### Acknowledgements